skiwithpete/alarmpi/README.md

 *required packages:

-  sudo apt-get install python-feedparser mpg123 festival
+  sudo apt-get install python-feedparser mpg123 festival  pyvona

 ** YOU MUST USE RAMFS to avoid wear on your card and to enable Google Voice.